 Almost all carriers meeting mechanical and hydraulic requirements can be used to operate the attachment.
-See "Hammer specifications" on page 48.
+See "Hammer specifications" on page 66.
 The product is installed on the carrier much in the same manner as installing a bucket or other attachments.
-A top mounted attachment requires a separate mounting bracket.
+A flange mounted attachment requires a separate mounting bracket.

-The attachment is connected to a carrier's hydraulic circuit with an installation kit.
-If the carrier is already equipped with an installation kit, the installation requires only suitable hoses and fittings.
+If the carrier has already auxiliary hydraulic circuit, the installation requires only suitable hoses and fittings.
 If the carrier does not have suitable kit to run the attachment, one must be built.
-This may require more complex installation including new piping and additional valves such as directional valve and pressure relief valve.
+This may require installation including new piping and additional valves such as directional valve and pressure relief valve.

-Suitable kits can be ordered from the manufacturer or local dealers, from carrier manufacturers and their dealers or from third party suppliers.
+Suitable kits can be ordered from the local dealers, from carrier manufacturers and their dealers or from third party suppliers.